Fast differentiation of hyperbolic chaos: Fast formula of unstable divergence

 To add the first two terms, use lemma~\ref{l:Richter} on the first term, and that $P^\perp e=0$,

 Hence $p_1 = \psi_1 P^\perp \nabla_{\tilde e_1} X_1 + P^\perp \beta_{\tilde v} p$, as claimed. \end{proof}

-\nax{ Hence, we have found that the sequence $\{p_n\}_{n\ge0}$ satisfies an inductive relation.
-This is a covariant sequence, that is, $p_n(x_0) = p(x_n)$.
-We may as well define a non-covariant sequence, $r$, only from the inductive relation of $p$.
-It turns out that $r$, the non-covariant version of $p$, convergences exponentially fast to the true $p$ on any trajectory. }
+Hence, we have found that the vector field $p$ is invariant under this dynamics.
+We may also define a sequence $r$ on each orbit only from the dynamics of $p$.
+It turns out that $r$ convergences exponentially fast to $p$ on any orbit.